linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

 * Build everything by saying `make`.
 * (Optional) Take a look at the ELF binary:
   `i370-ibm-linux-readelf -a kernel-demo`.
-Make note of the loadable segmenets.
+Make note of the loadable segments.
 * (Optional) Disassemble the ELF binary:
   `i370-ibm-linux-objdump -D kernel-demo`.
 Make note of the various symbols and offsets.
-* (Optional) Take a look at the raw binary: `xxd kernel.bin | less` Notice that the first eight bytes give a PSW that starts running at adress 0x10 (i.e. 16 bytes in, where the very first instruction appears.)
+* (Optional) Take a look at the raw binary: `xxd kernel.bin | less` Notice that the first eight bytes give a PSW that starts running at address 0x10 (i.e. 16 bytes in, where the very first instruction appears.)
 * Start the Hercules emulator.
 * Run the demo by saying `ipl /home/i370-bigfoot/examples/kernel.ipl` at the Hercules prompt.
 The `kernel.ipl` file contains the name of